instana/openapi/spec/descriptions/createSyntheticTest.md

 This API endpoint creates a Synthetic Test.

-## A note on testFrequency parameter:
-The unit of the testFrequency parameter is minute.

 ## Sample script and payload:
 - A sample script to create a simple Ping API test